elastic/terraform-provider-ec/docs/data-sources/ec_stack.md

 ```

 ## Argument Reference
-s

 * `version_regex` (Required) - Regex to filter the available stacks.
-Can be any valid regex expression, when multiple stacks are matched through a regex, the latest version is returned. `"latest"` is also accepted to obtain the latest available Stack version.
+Can be any valid regex expression, when multiple stacks are matched through a regex, the latest version is returned. `"latest"` is also accepted to obtain the latest available stack version.
-* `region` (Required) - Region where the stack pack is, `"ece-region` needs to be used for ece.
+* `region` (Required) - Region where the stack pack is.
+For Elastic Cloud Enterprise (ECE) installations, use `"ece-region`.
-* `lock` (Optional) - Lock the `"latest"` `version_regex` obtained so that when there's a new stack release, the new release doesn't cascade the changes down to the deployments, can be changed at any time.
+* `lock` (Optional) - Lock the `"latest"` `version_regex` obtained, so that the new stack release doesn't cascade the changes down to the deployments.
+It can be changed at any time.

 ## Attributes Reference

 ~> **NOTE:** Depending on the stack version, some values may not be set.
 These will not be available for interpolation.

 * `version` - The stack version.
-* `accessible` - Whether or not this version is accessible by the calling user.
-This is only relevant in EC (SaaS) and is not sent in ECE.
+* `accessible` - To have this version accessible/not accessible by the calling user.
+This is only relevant for Elastic Cloud ESS, not for ECE.
-* `min_upgradable_from` - The minimum version recommended to upgrade to this version.
+* `min_upgradable_from` - The minimum stack version recommended.
-* `upgradable_to` - The Stack versions that this version can upgrade to.
+* `upgradable_to` - The stack version you can upgrade to.
-* `allowlisted` - Whether or not this version is in the allowlist.
-This is only relevant in EC (SaaS) and is not sent in ECE.
+* `allowlisted` - To include/not include this version in the `allowlist`.
+This is only relevant for Elastic Cloud ESS, not for ECE.
-* `apm` - Information for APM workloads on this Stack version.
+* `apm` - Information for APM workloads on this stack version.
   * `apm.#.denylist` - List of configuration options that cannot be overridden by user settings.
   * `apm.#.capacity_constraints_min` - Minimum size of the instances.
   * `apm.#.capacity_constraints_max` - Maximum size of the instances.
   * `apm.#.compatible_node_types` - List of node types compatible with this one.
   * `apm.#.docker_image` - Docker image to use for the APM instance.
-* `elasticsearch` - Information for Elasticsearch workloads on this Stack version.
+* `elasticsearch` - Information for Elasticsearch workloads on this stack version.
   * `elasticsearch.#.denylist` - List of configuration options that cannot be overridden by user settings.
   * `elasticsearch.#.capacity_constraints_min` - Minimum size of the instances.
   * `elasticsearch.#.capacity_constraints_max` - Maximum size of the instances.